-SPC:114 Advanced Public Speaking 2.0 cr.
+SPC:114 Advanced Public Speaking

 This course provides an application of the principles, theory, process and analysis of various methods of speaking including persuasion, composition, audience analysis, propaganda and logical, ethical, and emotional proofs to change attitudes.
 (39.6 Lec.
 Hrs.)